ksellami/CSI2372-project/README.md

 # CSI2372-project
 Advanced Programming Concepts with C++.
-Class Project
+Fall 2017 Class Project

 An implementation of the games Qwinto and Qwixx.